Anna-Ahmed/RecipeRumble-App/2-requirements.md

 Functional Requirements:

-The application must allow users to navigate between different pages by using []
+The application must allow users to navigate between different pages by using a navigation bar

 The application must contain a list of different recipes

+The application must containt the ingredients , instructions and nutrition information for each recipe

 The application must contain a calender

-The application must allow users to use a calnder to meal plan their meals
+The application must allow users to use a calender to meal plan their meals

 The application must allow users to click the favourite button on a recipe so that uses can see their favoruite recipes